Peripheral Neuropathy Pain Management & Treatments

 Chronic pain may be part of the disease itself.
 Environmental and psychological factors may make it become worse.
 Chronic pain lasts for longer periods of time than acute pain and is more difficult to treat.

-Today, many treatment options exist to alleviate symptoms, and aide in peripheral neuropathy pain relief, and it’s important to find the treatment option that will work best for you.
+Today, many treatment options exist (over-the counter, doctor prescribed and alternative/complementary treatments) to alleviate symptoms, and aide in peripheral neuropathy pain relief, and it’s important to find the treatment option that will work best for you.